woven-baker/test-cpp/module1/03_scope-duration-and-linkage/03_02_namespaces/03_02_namespaces.en.md

 This is called a *naming collision*, or a *naming conflict*.

-We could rename our functions and our variable so that they do not collide, which would be easy enough for a small program like this, but that would be annoying.
-However, for much larger projects, the odds of collisions increase significantly, and we can't be expected to constantly rename things in our code just to avoid these collisions.
+We could rename our functions and our variable so that they do not collide, which would be possible for a small program like this.
+However, for much larger projects, the odds of collisions increase significantly, especially with several people collaborating on a project together, often times never understanding the whole program in its entirety.
+In this scenario we can't be expected to constantly rename things in our code just to avoid these collisions.
+It would not be possible.

 We can use namespaces to solve this problem.